-Surgery can help improve some cases of obstructive sleep apnea by removing or reducing the obstruction.
+Surgery on the nose, palate, tonsils, and other areas can help improve some cases of obstructive sleep apnea.
+Surgery aims to remove or reduce any obstruction.

 Sleep apnea is a common condition.
 Several potential treatment options may help, including surgical procedures.
 Surgery can reduce the obstruction that causes the person to stop breathing while they sleep.